 This scholarship, established by Dale and Julie White, in recognition of their special passion for students in the BUILD program and their desire to see each one grow, learn, reach their full God-given potential, and to be salt and light in this world, is to be awarded to students with financial need who have been accepted to the Bethel BUILD Program.
 (EAW274)

 Administration Office of the President

 Ross Allen President Jeanne Osgood, M.B.A.
-Chief of Staff
+Senior Associate for the President

 Provost

 Robin Rylaarsdam, Ph.D.
 University Provost

 Academic Affairs